-Because Rosetta Stone values the immersive learning and teaching method, one thing you might seek on Rosetta Stone is the detailed grammar explanations and lessons.
-Unfortunately, it doesn't provide in-depth lesson content, which is not good if you're a complete beginner.
+Because Rosetta Stone values the immersive learning and teaching method, one thing you might seek in Rosetta Stone is detailed grammar explanations and lessons.
+Unfortunately, it doesn’t provide in-depth lesson content, which is not good if you’re a complete beginner.

 This feature encourages students to interact with one another while learning.
 These are 25-minute themed lectures that you’ll listen to.
 You can participate in polls, improve your pronunciation, and converse with other students.
 You can also learn some cultural knowledge about the language you are studying.

 The Audio Companion asks learners for responses by repeating sentences spoken by the native speaker.
 The terminology, topics, and questions covered in the course will be explained through audio lessons.

 SEEK AND SPEAK